How To Survive In a Bear Market

 What To Do Before a Bear Market

 If a bear market appears to be imminent, your best defense is to identify your most vulnerable assets.
 Calculate the risk level of each and try to keep your portfolio balanced.
 No doubt you will be tempted to sell off as prices drop.
 However, you risk losing out on a higher return later on.
-Here are some strategies that people have used prior to a bear market.
+Here are some strategies that bear traders have used prior to a bear market.

 Downturns Don’t Last Forever